White Label Client Reporting for Agencies: Why “Any-Data” Beats Another Marketing Connector

 This post is about that gap: what manual client reporting actually costs you, why the existing agency tools don't close it, and what a genuinely any-data, BYOK, white-label alternative looks like.

-The hidden cost of manual agency reporting
+What is the hidden cost of manual agency reporting?

 Every recurring client report has the same shape: pull the data, rebuild the same charts, write commentary that sounds slightly different from last month's, export to PDF, send.
 The first time, it's an hour.
 By the twentieth time, across five clients, it's still an hour — nobody bills for the repetition, and nobody enjoys it.